Melbourne loves beer almost as much as it loves coffee, and there are plenty of places to taste boutique brews.

 Stomping Ground Brewery and Beer Hall

 This sprawling converted warehouse in the inner-city suburb of Collingwood does a good job of channelling the raucous fun of a German beer hall.
 The decor is industrial chic with exposed pipes and bare bulbs but with climbing vines to soften things up.
 Half the place is a beer garden with a retractable roof and there is a wooden cubbyhouse in one corner for the kids.
-Twenty-four taps pump out Stomping Ground’s brews that are listed by how “challenging” they are, such as the very rich Double Shot Coffee IPA.
+Two dozen taps pump out Stomping Ground’s brews that are listed by how “challenging” they are, such as the very rich Double Shot Coffee IPA.
 The pizzas are the pick of the bar food, try a “Not a New Yorker” topped with 'nduja (spreadable Italian cured pork) and hot honey.

 Moon Dog Brewery

-Northeast of the Melbourne city centre, in Abbotsford, is Moon Dog Brewing’s dive bar which has ephemera-stacked shelves, a table tennis table and a bunch of mismatched couches to slump into.
+Northeast of the Melbourne city centre, in Abbotsford, is Moon Dog Brewing’s dive bar which has ephemera-stacked shelves, table tennis and a bunch of mismatched couches to slump into.
 If the bar has a strong personality, then so too do the beers because Moon Dog likes to push the envelope with its brews.
 Expect to be surprised with beers such as the Cold War Drip which is designed to taste of coffee and cigarettes and, with its smoky coffee flavour, is surprisingly delicious.

 Forester's Beer and Music Hall